ibm-cloud-docs/workload-protection/key_features.md

 - Includes Cloud security posture management (CSPM) to help you secure the infrastructure where workloads are deployed.

-- Includes Kubernetes Security Posture Management (KSPM) to help you secure Kubernetes clusters or Openshift clusters, and the workloads running within it.
+- Includes Kubernetes Security Posture Management (KSPM) to help you secure Kubernetes clusters or {{site.data.keyword.redhat_openshift_notm}} clusters, and the workloads running within it.

 - Offers alerting on violations, and assists with remediation tasks.